-It should be understood that the depth of boring, split-spoon refusal or auger refusal reported herein applies to the type of drilling equipment that was used.
+It should be understood that the depth of boring reported herein applies to the type of drilling equipment that was used.
 As such, it might be possible to extend some of these borings deeper using different drilling equipment and/or techniques.
 Conversely, residual sandstone, shale and limestone materials through which AOG's drill rig penetrated, without achieving refusal, may be difficult to excavate depending upon the equipment being used.
 As such, Alpha-Omega Geotech, Inc. shall not be responsible, for the determination of Others, regarding the rippability, or ease of excavation, of the in-situ subgrade, bedrock and/or geo-intermediate materials.

-Above the depth, at which, boring termination occurred, predominantly lean and fat clays were encountered in the borings.
-Thin-walled, steel, Shelby tube samplers (ASTM D1587) were used to collect relatively undisturbed samples from these borings for laboratory analysis.
+Above the depth, at which, boring termination occurred, predominantly clay soils were encountered in the borings.
 Standard Penetration tests (SPT) (ASTM D1586) were also used to sample and evaluate the consistency of the in-situ subgrade materials encountered in these test borings.
 Standard Penetration Tests are conducted by advancing a hollow, split spoon sampler into the base of the auger hole by means of dropping a 140-pound hammer a distance of 30 inches onto the drill rods.
 Each drop of the hammer is one blow, and these blow counts are recorded for each of three, 6-inch advances of the sampler.
 The first 6-inch advance is the seating drive, and the summation of the blow counts of the final two, 6-inch advances is taken as the standard penetration resistance.
 The standard penetration resistance, or N-value, as it is known, along with the soil classification, can be used to estimate the density, shear strength and other engineering properties of the materials encountered.